Family await justice a year on from Tirop's murder

 A two-time bronze medallist at the World Athletics Championships over 10,000m, Tirop had finished fourth over 5,000m at the delayed Tokyo Olympics last year.

-The month before she died, she set the world record for a women's only 10,000m road race in Germany.
+The month before she died she set the world record for a women's-only 10km road race in Germany.

-While the mental scars are never far away for her distraught parents, nor is the geographical location of Tirop's body - which lies next to their house.
+While the mental scars are never far away for her distraught parents, nor is the geographical location of Tirop's body, which lies next to their house.

-Rotich, who denies wrongdoing, was arrested as the prime suspect in her murder and has been in jail since then, but the wheels of justice for Tirop are moving at a different pace to the blistering speed the athlete showed on the track.
+Rotich, who denies wrongdoing, was arrested as the prime suspect in her murder and has been in jail since then, but the wheels of justice for Tirop are moving at a different pace to the speed the athlete showed on the track.

+"It's going very slowly," Vincent says.
 "Every time we attend the court it's just a hearing.
 The case is not on.
 They keep telling us to come back next month.

 "Sometimes they say the judge is not available and I don't know why.
 Time is passing.
 It doesn't look good because one year is already gone and there is not much progress.